[ Home | Overview | Publications | Software/Downloads ] • [ Documentation/Questions | Training Videos and Slides ] • [ People | Acks ]

 Warning: It is Ok to use spack externals for build utilities that exist on your system (cmake, perl, python).
 However, we strongly recommend that you should rebuild all prereq packages that link code into hpctoolkit (dyninst, elfutils, etc).

-Spack implements a hierarchy of micro-architecture targets, where ’target’ is a specific architecture (eg, haswell, ivybridge) instead of a generic family (x86_64).
+Spack implements a hierarchy of micro-architecture targets, where ’target’ is a specific architecture (eg, haswell, ivybridge, etc) instead of a generic family (x86_64, ppc64le or aarch64).
 This allows the compiler to optimize code for the specific target.

 You will notice this choice in two main places: the ’spack spec’ and the